satinsiders/Manager-MAS/docs/mas-brief.md

 All processes are driven by an LLM-based multi-agent system with observability and version control.

-Note on terms: “Curriculum” refers to platform-owned content (immutable; dispatched in minutes).
-“Study Plan” refers to MAS-owned, versioned strategy artifacts (`study_plans`), created and revised based on performance.
+Note on terms: “Curriculum” refers to the platform-owned scaffolding of lessons and units (immutable; dispatched in minute bundles such as “Information and Ideas > Inferences > Guidance”).
+“Study Plan” refers to the MAS-owned, student-specific strategy that sequences curricula and pacing rules; agents consult the study plan to decide what curriculum minutes to send each day.

 ## 1. Content Hierarchy & Delivery Flow